 Located adjacent to the Tower Restaurant, stop in for a pre-dinner drink or a nightcap before bed.
 In the warmer months sit out on the terrace and enjoy the panoramic views across the lake.

 The Tavern Bar is open to the residents and non residents alike, serving local ales alongside beers, wines and spirits.

 The wonderful tradition of afternoon tea is taken to a new level at Lake Vyrnwy Hotel & Spa.
 Freshly baked scones with cream and homemade jam, fingers sandwiches, biscuits and a choice of teas and coffees can be savoured whilst gazing out across the magnificent landscapes for which Lake Vyrnwy is renowned.

 In the summer, dining at Lake Vyrnwy reveals an altogether different flavour.
 Take a seat in the fresh open air – sunny or shade – and dine al fresco.
-The gastro-style pub, the Tavern, offers terrace dining in the summer overlooking the lake, and the fine dining Tower Restaurant also features a terrace for guests to enjoy lunch and afternoon tea in the glorious weather, again with breathtaking lake views.
+The fine dining Tower Restaurant features a terrace for guests to enjoy lunch and afternoon tea in the glorious weather, again with breathtaking lake views.